-The table below displays a snapshot of CUA’s landlord insurance policies on Canstar’s database.
+The table below displays a snapshot of Great Southern Bank’s landlord insurance policies on Canstar’s database.
 Please note the products and Star Ratings displayed are based on a house in New South Wales.

 The building & contents policy with extras covers a number of important matters to ensure peace of mind to both tenants and landlords, including:

 - Cover for loss of rent – both for inhabitability after an insured event (is covered on all policies) and if your tenant defaults on their payment (available as an optional extra)

 - Damage to property caused by natural disasters or malicious acts.